mzazon/awesome-cloud-projects/aws/optimizing-hpc-workloads-batch-spot/optimizing-hpc-workloads-batch-spot.md

 ## Prerequisites

-1. AWS account with appropriate permissions for Batch, EC2, S3, CloudWatch, and EFS
+1. AWS account with appropriate permissions for Batch, EC2, S3, CloudWatch, EFS, and IAM
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic understanding of containerization and Docker concepts
 4. Familiarity with HPC workload characteristics and checkpoint/restart concepts